-Suitcase Fusion will update font vaults created in older versions of Suitcase Fusion.
+Connect Fonts Powered By Suitcase will update font vaults created in Suitcase Fusion v18 (Suitcase Fusion 7) and later.
 Sometimes, an older font vault won't update properly: it may have been updated through many older versions of Suitcase Fusion or it may be damaged.

 Below are some best practices for avoiding problems when upgrading from an older version of Suitcase Fusion.

 Using cloud libraries to recreate your font vault (SF7 through SF v21)

 SF7 introduced personal and shared cloud libraries for standalone and Suitcase TeamSync users.
 Personal cloud libraries were called "TypeSync" libraries until Suitcase Fusion v22.

 Note: You must convert your local libraries to cloud libraries before installing the Connect Fonts desktop application.
 For more information, go to Put your Fonts in the Cloud.

 When you convert your local libraries to cloud libraries, Suitcase Fusion copies your font and set information to the Extensis servers; when you log in on another computer, Suitcase Fusion and the Connect Fonts desktop application download your cloud libraries automatically.
 Cloud libraries work across versions of Suitcase Fusion and Connect Fonts so you can use it to create a new font vault.

 - Open Suitcase Fusion and select your font library from Local Libraries

 - Choose File > TypeSync > Enable TypeSync (SF v21, SF9 and SF8) or File > TypeSync > Enable Library Sync (SF7)

 Suitcase Fusion converts the library into a cloud library and uploads the contents.
 If you have more than one local library, you must select and convert them individually.